nolauren/dh2017/lab01_github.md

-Create a repo in @nolauren
+Create a repo in @nolauren.

 Call it: introdh2017

 - syllabus